 Medigap & Medicare Part D vs. Medicare Advantage: Best Minnesota Full-Coveral Health Insurance

 Many seniors worry that a Medicare Advantage Plan will limit their services.
 If this is your worry, there is a second way to get full coverage healthcare.
 Medicare supplemental insurance combined and a Medicare Prescription Drug Plan work with your Medicare Part A and Part B benefits to give you the best coverage possible.
 If you are not aware of the benefits offered by Medicare Supplement insurance in Minnesota, and how this type of plan protects you from excessive deductibles, co-insurances and co-pays, visit our Medicare Supplement Insurance page.
 All supplements sold in Minnesota are standardized and regulated by the state.
 That means you can shop for the lowest price and rest assured that you’ll get all of the same benefits.

-Medicare Advantage Enrollment in Minnesota
+Minnesota Medicare Advantage Enrollment Options

 In general, there are two times that you can enroll in a Minnesota Medicare Advantage plan that’s available in your county.
 The first time you can enroll is during your Initial Enrollment Period (IEP).
 For most people, your IEP happens when you turn 65.
 After that, you enroll in an MA plan during open enrollment, called the Annual Election Period (AEP).
 During AEP, which starts every year on October 1st and ends on December 7th, you can enroll, dis-enroll or change plans.